Know Your Caribbean ABC Islands: Aruba, Bonaire and Curacao

 And while most visitors to the ABC Islands spend their entire holiday in Aruba, the neighboring islands of Bonaire and Curacao have so much to offer.

-So if you’re planning a trip to Aruba, don’t miss the chance to take the quick flight over to Bonaire and Curacao to spend a few days.
+So if you’re planning a trip to Aruba, don’t miss the chance to take the quick flight to Bonaire and Curacao to spend a few days.

 You’ll be glad you did!